kasslent/clc-digital-skills/_lessons/module-1.1.md

 >In your **index.html** file, practice writing HTML and get used to the syntax.
 >Add some headings, paragraphs and lists.
 >
->Make sure to open & close the tags properly, use indentation to organize your code and buidl good habits!
+>Make sure to open & close the tags properly, use indentation to organize your code and build good habits!

 ## Italics, Bold & Semantics